FeatureBaseDB/featurebase/docs/howtos.md

 Securing a Pilosa cluster consists of securing the communication between nodes using TLS and Gossip encryption.
 [Pilosa Enterprise](https://www.pilosa.com/enterprise/) additionally supports authentication and other security features, but those are not covered in this tutorial.

 The first step is acquiring an SSL certificate.
 You can buy a commercial certificate or retrieve a Let's Encrypt certificiate but we will be using a self signed certificate for practical reasons.
-Using self-signed certificates is not recommended in production, since that makes man in the middle attacks easy.
+Using self-signed certificates is not recommended in production, since it makes man in the middle attacks easy.

 The following command creates a 2048bit self-signed wildcard certificate for `*.pilosa.local` which expires 10 years later.